Fred O. Wilson: Career

 From 1938 to 1942, he lived in Washington, DC and served as an assistant attorney for the Federal Security Agency.
 He then spent two years in Denver, Colorado working for the Agency as Assistant Regional Attorney.
 Moving to Arizona, he worked a in a number of government jobs including as an Assistant Attorney General at the Employment Security Commission and the Arizona Industrial Commission.

 Wilson unsuccessfully ran for the Democratic nomination for Arizona Attorney General in 1944.
 He prevailed against Yale McFate in the 1948 Democratic primary.
 He then defeated his Republican challenger Laurens Henderson in the following election.
 In 1950, Wilson faced John Jacob Rhodes and won reelection.
-In 1952, Wilson defeated Robert Morrison in the primary but the lost the general election to Republican Ross F. Jones.
+In 1952, Wilson defeated Robert Morrison in the primary but then lost the general election to Republican Ross F. Jones.

 After his election defeat and subsequent bribery trial, Wilson went into private practice in Phoenix.
 In 1954, he moved to Show Low and became City Attorney.

 In 1960, he was elected as Navajo County Attorney.

 In 1962, he ran for a judgeship in Navajo County, but lost to Melvyn T. Shelley.

 He was succeeded as county attorney by John F. Taylor.

 Wilson died on July 30, 1983.